-- Adaptive Uses: Encourage adaptive reuse of historic properties for offices, professional services, and mixed-use spaces while retaining architectural character. - Context Sensitive: Support context-sensitive residential development that blends with the existing fabric of Downtown and Old Town. - Parking: Parking for residential uses may be permitted in the front.
+Expand preservation districts to include areas at risk of losing their historic character due to nd Adaptive Uses: Encourage adaptive reuse of historic properties for offices, professional services, and mixed-use spaces while retaining architectural character. e- ■ y cter Context Sensitive: Support context-sensitive residential development that blends with the existing fabric of Downtown and Old Town.
+Parking: Parking for residential uses may be permitted in the front.
 Commercial parking should be located at the side or rear to maintain an active and visually engaging streetscape.
-Promote shared parking solutions where feasible to reduce surface lots and enhance walkability. - Street Design: Streets should prioritize pedestrians with sidewalks, shade trees, and outdoor gathering areas. - Connectivity: Strengthen connections between key destinations through wayfinding signage and cohesive design elements.
+Promote shared parking solutions where feasible to reduce surface lots and enhance walkability.